rohan-mehta-1024/rohan-mehta-1024.github.io/resources/public/writings/blog_posts/autodiff.md

 way to find the derivatives of such compositions.
-And even though we, as humans, wouldn't usually use the chain rule, to, say, differentiate an expression like \\(x^2 + 2x\\), technically you could.
+And even though we, as humans, wouldn't usually use the chain rule, to, say, differentiate an expression like \\(x^2 + 2x\\), technically we could.
 After all, the chain rule is the only differentiation rule you really need to know – everything else follows from it.
-Plus, it generalizes rather nicely to the multivariable case – all we have to do is add &ldquo;paths&rdquo; together.
+Plus, it generalizes rather nicely to the multivariable case – all we have to do is add paths together.

 And this approach works great for computers, because it allows us to hardcode the expressions for only a few basic derivatives